Research

 Chen, A., Lu, Y., Chen, K., & Ng, A. (2024).
 Pandemic Nationalism: Use of Government Social Media for Political Information and Belief in COVID-19 Conspiracy Theories in China.
 The International Journal of Press/Politics, 29(3), 710-732.
 (DOI)

-Lu, Y., & Pan J. (2022).
+Lu, Y., & Pan, J. (2022).
 The Pervasive Presence of Chinese Government Content on Douyin Trending Videos.
-Computational Communication Research.
-4(1).
-68-97.
+Computational Communication Research, 4(1), 68-97.
 (DOI, Replication)

-Lu, Y., Pan J., & Xu Y. (2021).
+Lu, Y., Pan, J., & Xu, Y. (2021).
 Public Sentiment on Chinese Social Media during the Emergence of COVID-19.
-Journal of Quantitative Description: Digital Media.
-1, 2021, 1-47.
+Journal of Quantitative Description: Digital Media, 1, 2021, 1-47.
 (DOI, Replication)

-Lu, Y., & Pan J. (2021).
+Lu, Y., & Pan, J. (2021).
 Capturing Clicks: How the Chinese Government Uses Clickbait to Compete for Visiblity.
-Political Communication.
-38(1-2), 23-54.
+Political Communication, 38(1-2), 23-54.
 (DOI, Appendix, Replication)

-Dahlke, R., Tu, F., Wang, Y.C., Lu, Y., Engeda, B.W. & Hancock, J. (Forthcoming).
+Dahlke, R., Tu, F., Wang, Y.C., Lu, Y., Engeda, B.W. & Hancock, J. (2025).
 Contextualizing Misinformation: A User-Centric Approach to Linguistic and Topical Patterns in News Consumption.
-The 28th ACM SIGCHI Conference on Computer-Supported Cooperative Work & Social Computing (CSCW 2025).
-[Manuscript available upon request].
+Proceedings of the ACM on Human-Computer Interaction, 9(7), 1-40.
+(DOI)

 Lu, Y., & Peng, Y. (2024).
 The Mobilizing Power of Visual Media Across Stages of Social-Mediated Protests.
 Political Communication, 41(4), 531-558.
 (DOI)